 John has been involved in training dogs professionally since 1980 and has lectured on dog behaviour and training to many organisations involved with dogs in more than 20 countries of the world and across 4 continents.
 John is the founder of Support Dogs and Dog Aid, both charities which are involved in training dogs for people with physical disabilities.
 He has also been instrumental in getting dog behaviour and training incorporated into many animal charities worldwide and has been involved in many projects for the Dogs Trust, Battersea Dogs and Cats Home, the Blue Cross and the National Animal Welfare Trust in the UK.

-Tom and Kai have been involved with Bon Jardin Dog Rescue since it's inception.
-They are both local residents of Nakhon Nayok and have excellent first hand knowledge of the issues and problems the Street Dogs in our area are up against, making them very useful members of the team.
+Tom has been involved with Bon Jardin Dog Rescue since it's inception.
+They are both local residents of Nakhon Nayok and have excellent first-hand knowledge of the issues and problems the Street Dogs in our area are up against, making him a very useful member of the team.
 Tom also undertakes some dog training with our dogs and helps to prepare them for rehoming and adoption.

 Candice’s interest in permaculture was sparked 4 years ago whilst travelling through South East Asia – the simple & effective permaculture design principles created a lasting impression.
 This method of honouring nature’s intended systems, inspired Candice to seek a lifestyle to implement this practice.